Home/Blog/Lifestyle/Diet/Fruit Chart: Fruits to Eat and Avoid During Pregnancy

 Why are fruits good for pregnancy?

 When a woman confirms her pregnancy, it’s common for mothers and grandmothers to suggest a list of fruits that are good for pregnancy.
 Elders often advise expecting mothers to eat enough for themselves and their babies, while doctors and nutritionists emphasise the importance of a balanced diet, including a variety of fruits and vegetables.
 Fruits, being top on the list, provide essential vitamins, minerals, and fibre that nourish the mother and the baby.
-Fruits good for pregnancy promote digestion, prevent constipation, and are considered an integral part of a healthy pregnancy diet.
+Fruits good for pregnancy promote digestion, prevent constipation, and are considered an integral part of a healthy pregnancy diet chart.

 Have you ever wondered why older women keep reminding us about eating the best fruits during pregnancy?
 Has it ever crossed your mind why we have to avoid some fruits during pregnancy?
 This can make you overwhelmed and confused about which fruit to choose and which to avoid.
 Would-be mothers want to provide the best nutrition for their babies.